MarkStringerComedy/MarkStringerComedy.github.io/index.md

 One thing that's interesting now - and I think this is something that I need to get better at - is polishing the bits that work.
 There's a bit in the bit about oral sex that I think I've only managed to do once and I haven't managed to do right yet.
 It would be great to get that right.
 And I think that probably needs some hot housing.
 If I'm not going out doing gigs for a while, then I'll get a chance to do that I suppose.

-At the same time I'm exasperated that I can't get the Brexit stuff to fly, and I'm wondering if it needs to be a combination of hothousing (that's my fancy word for practice) and actually writing out the routines and thinking of different bits that I can add.
+At the same time I'm exasperated that I can't get the Brexit stuff to fly, and I'm wondering if it needs to be a combination of hot-housing (that's my fancy word for practice) and actually writing out the routines and thinking of different bits that I can add.

 I wrote this little computer program called "ekeez" - after "Cadaver Equise" which is a surrealist game.
 I would really like my comedy to be more surreal but the stuff that I've tried in this area (the monkey's driving the bus stuff that I tried last night) hasn't worked.
 Yet.
 I'm going to say yet.
 See?
 Positive thinking.
 All the little program does is read the last line from a file and then print it out, and then wait for you to type in another line, which it adds to the file.
 This is basically playing a game on my own that Logan Murray taught us how to play in groups.